 - Insufficient Central Heating System for Larger Homes: Part of this expensive cost of use is due to their inefficiency in heating up larger, two-story homes.
 One-stage furnaces can often leave cold spots throughout a house but will shut off once they reach the desired temperature in other pockets of the house.

-Now you know a bit more about one-stage and two-stage furnaces, the differences between the two, and the pros and cons of each central heating system.
+Now you know a bit more about a 1-stage vs 2-stage furnace, the differences between the two, and the pros and cons of each central heating system.

 Ultimately, if there is anything we can take from the information regarding each system, it is that the distinctions between the two systems are far slighter than their similarities.